jcobeadev/smartspent-terms-of-use/README.md

-# Terms
+# Terms of Use

-Basic terms for using SmartSpent.
+Simple terms for using SmartSpent.

-SmartSpent is a personal budgeting and expense management app intended for individual use.
-You are responsible for your use of the app, including protecting your device, account access, and backups.
+SmartSpent is provided as a personal finance and expense tracking tool for individual use.
+You are responsible for how you use the app and for keeping your device and backups secure.

-By default, SmartSpent keeps your wallets, accounts, and transaction data stored locally on your device.
-Your financial information will not leave your device unless you choose to enable a feature that shares or syncs it.
+SmartSpent stores your wallets, accounts, and transactions locally on your device by default.
+No financial data leaves your device unless you explicitly enable a feature that transfers it.

-SmartSpent includes an optional iCloud Sync feature powered by Apple CloudKit, allowing your data to stay updated across your Apple devices.
-Using this feature is completely optional.
-It requires an active iCloud account and an internet connection.
-Any iCloud storage limits, billing, or platform-related policies are managed by Apple under their own terms and conditions.
+SmartSpent is available as a one-time paid purchase on the App Store.
+Once purchased, you have access to all current features of the app on your personal devices.
+Billing, refunds, and purchase policies are handled by Apple under Apple’s own terms.

-SmartSpent may also provide optional AI Insights through Apple Intelligence.
+SmartSpent offers an optional iCloud Sync feature that uses Apple’s CloudKit to keep your data in sync across your devices.
+This feature is optional and is not required to use the app. iCloud Sync requires a valid iCloud account and internet connectivity.
+Billing, storage limits, and iCloud platform policies are governed by Apple under Apple’s own terms.

-This functionality operates fully on-device using Apple’s built-in language models and does not send your data to external AI providers or require an internet connection.
-AI Insights is only available on supported Apple devices and compatible iOS versions.
-We reserve the right to modify, restrict, or discontinue this feature when necessary for technical, legal, or operational reasons.
+SmartSpent may offer optional AI Insights powered by Apple Intelligence.
+This feature runs entirely on your device using Apple’s on-device language models and does not require internet connectivity or a third-party AI service.
+AI Insights requires a compatible device and iOS version that supports Apple Intelligence.
+We may change, limit, or remove this feature if needed for technical, legal, or product reasons.

-AI-generated insights are created automatically and may occasionally contain errors, incomplete information, or recommendations that may not fit your specific circumstances.
-These insights are intended for informational use only, and you are responsible for evaluating any AI-generated content before making financial decisions based on it.
+When you use AI Insights, outputs are generated automatically and may sometimes be inaccurate, incomplete, or unsuitable for your situation.
+AI Insights are provided for informational purposes only.
+You remain responsible for reviewing AI-generated content before relying on it for any financial decision.

-SmartSpent is provided “as is” without warranties or guarantees regarding continuous availability, compatibility with all devices, or any specific financial results.
+SmartSpent is provided on an “as is” basis without guarantees of uninterrupted availability, compatibility with every device configuration, or fitness for any particular financial outcome.

-These Terms may be revised periodically, and the most current version will always be available on this page.
+These terms may be updated from time to time, and this page will reflect the latest version.